 “Our family used to be really close, that used to be the most important thing to me and to brother, Frankie and my siblings.
 We were all about family,” Victor said.
 “But since this has happened my family is broken up, I don’t see my family very much at all.”

-To Victor Valencia, Frankie Valencia’s death is now his everyday life, but to his cousins it is not, he says.
-“It is hard for them to be around me without seeing it and being reminded by it.”
+To Victor Valencia, Frankie Valencia’s death is now his everyday life, but to his cousins, it is not, he says.
+“It is hard for them to be around me without seeing it and being reminded of it.”

 Victor Valencia said that while his family is still invited to family parties and social events, “it is not the same atmosphere for us.
 We don’t feel as comfortable because we feel like there is something missing … and there is,” he said.
 “I am really good at putting up a front, getting ahead of my emotions and pretending everything is okay.
 When I am with my family, I shouldn’t feel like I have to do that, and when I do, it just shows it is false.”